-Program providers should create a written Language Access Plan (LAP) to provide a framework to ensure all program information is available in languages other than English.
-Program providers who serve few LEP persons may choose not to establish a LAP; however, the absence of a written LAP does not release program provider's obligation to ensure LEP persons have access to programs or activities.
+Program providers create a written Language Access Plan (LAP) to provide a framework to ensure all program information is available in languages other than English and addresses program accessibility for those who are visually/hearing impaired.
 Links to more information about Limited English Proficiency requirements are provided in the appendices "Applicable Rules and Regulations".